 Henry is completely soaped up and intensely enjoys the warm water spraying him clean.

 Lydia turns off the faucet and places Henry in a chair to dry him off.
 She gently rubs the towel over his face and through his snow-white hair.
 She dries his shoulders, his back, his chest, and abdomen.
 He enjoys the soft towel that Lydia carefully rubs over his body.
 When Lydia starts on his legs, Henry can no longer hide his excitement.
 Lydia is a professional and continues drying him off without making eye contact.
 Henry moans inwardly.
 She dries his legs, his feet, and his toes one by one.
-When Lydia is done, she sits on her knees and looks up into Henry’s eyes.
+When Lydia is done, she sits on her knees, looks up, and helplessly drowns in Henry’s eyes.
 He grabs her head with both hands.
 Without any resistance, he steers her face into his lap.
-Lydia's head moves up and down.
-She holds on to the chair with one hand while the other hand disappears into her pants.
-The bathroom floor hurts her knees, but it doesn’t bother Lydia.
-She feels her mouth fill up and, without looking up, she gulps everything down.
-On the back of Henry’s shower-chair, there’s an object duct-taped to it.
+On the back of Henry’s shower chair, there’s an object duct-taped to it.
 With one hand, Henry slowly tares the object off.
-While Lydia cleanses Henry with her mouth, he smashes a hole in the back of her head with a claw hammer.
-Without making any sound, Lydia falls dead into Henry’s lap.
+With furious anger, yet in a controlled and very restrained way, he smashes a hole in the back of her head with a claw hammer.
+Without making any sound, Lydia drops dead into Henry’s lap.

 A couple of weeks later...